-Dr. Sheila R. Colla’s lab is found at York University, in Toronto, Ontario, and is comprised of members from both the Department of Biology and the Faculty of Environmental Studies.
+Dr. Sheila R. Colla’s lab is found at York University, in Toronto, Ontario, and is comprised of members from both the Department of Biology and the Faculty of Environmental and Urban Change.
 As a lab, we are interested in all aspects of native pollinator conservation.
 Our research is interdisciplinary, including ecology, conservation biology, policy and citizen science.
 Please take a look at our site, and hopefully learn a little more about our research, bumblebees, and conservation efforts in general.

 What Drives Us